Head Coach Alexa Keckler

 Student Assistant Coach Christopher Zumberge

-A junior at Muhlenberg, Christopher Zumberge is in his third year as a student assistant coach with the volleyball team.
+A senior at Muhlenberg, Christopher Zumberge is in his fourth year as a student assistant coach with the volleyball team.
 Zumberge won three letters as a middle hitter for nearby Parkland High School, earning all-state honors as a senior.
+He is a double major in computer science and physics